0skater0/obsidian-custom-note-width/README.md

 - Enable or disable to adjust width on a note-by-note basis
 - Enable or disable to adjust the default note width
-- Enable or disable to adjust note width via YAML Front Matter
+- Enable or disable to adjust note width via YAML front matter
-- When both "Change width for each note" and "Enable custom width via YAML-Frontmatter" are active, you will be able to choose the order of execution via this priority list:
+- When both "Change width for each note" and "Enable custom width via YAML front matter" are active, you will be able to choose the order of execution via this priority list:
-     It first checks the saved note-by-note width setting; if unspecified, it then looks to the YAML Front Matter.
+     It first checks the saved note-by-note width setting; if unspecified, it then looks to the YAML front matter.

 ### Style Settings